GGFR-Shawn/IMS_Exile/README.md

 # Installation:
 ####Main files:
 - Download the latest IMS release from here: https://github.com/salutesh/IMS_Exile/releases
+- Open up the a3_ims  folder in IMS_Exile\@ExileServer\addons" and edit the config.sqf to fitting to your servers setup.
 - Pack the a3_ims folder in "IMS_Exile\@ExileServer\addons" with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite) and put the generated PBO in your "@ExileServer\addons\" directory.
 - Put the content of the "IMS_Exile\MPMISSIONS\Exile.Tanoa" directory into your mission main directory and repack your mission.
 - Open up your missions description.ext and copy over the content of the CfgRemoteExec class and merge it with the CfgRemoteExec.hpp.